learnpoint/piko/README.md

 <!-- footer.html -->
 ```

-You can pass props to a snippet using a JavaScript object.
-Use a comma to separate the object from the snippet name:
+You can pass props snippets with a JavaScript object.
+Use a comma to separate the object from the name of the snippet:

 ```html
 <!-- header.html, { title: "Welcome" } -->